 The most ambitious businesses subjected to AML rules will sometimes deploy fully automated checks.

-This involves integrating sophisticated AML software either on-premise or via API.
-Automated AML verification also works by aggregating data from a number of PEP lists around the world and running it through algorithms.
+This involves integrating sophisticated AML software, either on-premise or via API.
+Automated AML verification also works by aggregating data from several PEP lists around the world and running it through algorithms.

 The advantage of fully automated PEP checks is that you can verify the identities of large numbers of new customers in nearly real-time.
 The challenge is that, once again, people with similar names may be processed as false positives or negatives.